aadittambe/first-github-action/README.md

 ## Appendix

+- Now that we are periodically downloading the data, the `raw` URL to the CSV can be used in a D3 chart of a Datawrapper graphic that updates automatically.

 - [GitHub Actions documentation](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), including helpful resources for all the keywords the workflow uses.

 - Are there examples of GitHub Actions?